alexkisielewicz/drf-travelshutter/README.md

 ## Code

-This broject was bult based on the Code Institute walkthrough project - Django Rest Framework for front-edn Moments app.
+This broject was built based on the Code Institute walkthrough project - Django Rest Framework for front-edn Moments app.

 ## Learning resources